+Deleted: Require a special use permit or other procedure that ensures public review.

+Deleted: actions

-- 7.2 Objective: Ensure that development of the properties in the Marathon / Campbell / West Point Foundry Preserve (MCWPF) area results in improvements that: - Are well integrated in the fabric of the community; - Protect the natural environment and the health of residents; - Promote the economic health of the Village through positive tax impact and economic activity. - 7.2.1 Recommendation: Ensure that the existing infrastructure (water, sewer) is adequate, or that covering the cost of any new infrastructure necessitated by new development or redevelopment is paid for by the developer. - 7.2.2 Recommendation: Make appropriate access to and from the MCWPF area a prerequisite for any development there, ensuring that development does not create traffic problems that will unreasonably adversely affect current residents. - 7.2.3 Recommendation: Reaffirm and update performance standards to minimize traffic and noise disturbance, noxious fumes, and other nuisances. - 7.2.4 Recommendation: Limit truck access by route, size and time. - 7.2.5 Recommendation: Require that any new development along Kemble Avenue include plans for pedestrian and bicycle access to the Foundry site that are in keeping with Village character and meet the approval of the Planning Board, and that implementation of such plans be made a condition of approval of any development. - 7.2.6 Recommendation: Amend the Zoning Code (and if required the Historic District regulations) to require appropriate scale, setbacks, streetscape and design features consistent with Village character. - 7.2.7 Recommendation: Promote energy-efficient design, technologies and materials in any new development in the MCWPF area. - 7.2.8 Recommendation: Protect views of the ridge from the Foundry trail and Foundry Cove through conservation easements, local enforcement of SASS guidelines, and /or creation of a ridgeline protection overlay district. - 7.2.9 Recommendation: Work towards protection of the archeological remains in the MCWPF area and ensure public access to them. - 7.2.10 Recommendation: Consider rezoning the former Marathon site as mixed uses (such district to include residential, recreational, open space, work-live, small retail business and office uses) and require special use permits for any development on the Marathon site.
+- 7.2 Objective: Ensure that development of the properties in the Marathon / Campbell / West Point Foundry Preserve (MCWPF) area results in improvements that: - Are well integrated in the fabric of the community; - Protect the natural environment and the health of residents; - Promote the economic health of the Village through positive tax impact and economic activity. - Recommendation: Ensure that the existing infrastructure (water, sewer) is adequate, or that covering the cost of any new infrastructure necessitated by new development or redevelopment is paid for by the developer.

+Deleted: is made a pre-condition of any development and

+- Recommendation: Make appropriate access to and from the MCWPF area a prerequisite for any development there, ensuring that development does not create traffic problems that will unreasonably adversely affect current residents. - 7.2.3 Recommendation: Reaffirm and update performance, standards to minimize traffic and noise disturbance, noxious fumes, and other nuisances.

+Deleted: -impact

+- 7.2.4 Recommendation: Limit truck access by route, size and time. - Recommendation: Require that any new development along Kemble Avenue include plans for pedestrian and bicycle access to the Foundry site that are in keeping with Village character and meet the approval of the Planning Board, and that implementation of such plans be made a condition of approval of any development. - 7.2.6 Recommendation: Amend the Zoning Code (and if required the Historic District regulations) to require appropriate scale, setbacks, streetscape and design features consistent with Village character.

+Deleted: Law

+Deleted: possibly

+Deleted: Law

+7.2.7 Recommendation: Promote energy-efficient design, technologies and materials in any new development in the MCWPF area.

+7.2.8 Recommendation: Protect views of the ridge from the Foundry trail and Foundry Cove through conservation easements, local enforcement of SASS guidelines, and for creation of a ridgeline protection overlay district.

+Deleted: s

+- 7.2.9 Recommendation: Work towards protection of the archeological remains in the MCWPF area and ensure public access to them. - Recommendation: Consider rezoning the former Marathon site as mixed uses (such district to include residential, recreational, open space, work-live, small retail business and office uses) and require special use permits for any development on the Marathon site.
 Restrict or prohibit residential developments in which the properties will be held in a condominium form of ownership or any other form of ownership that reduces tax revenue.

+Deleted: S

+Deleted: <#>: reat an area plan for the Marathon site illustrating compatible development; adopt the area plan as a conceptual plan in the Zoning Law and enact Zoning Law text and map amendments that are consistent with the Comprehensive Plan's recommendations.¶